 10. WC stands for water closet and is the acceptable symbol for a bathroom in many countries.

 11. Always carry small change.
-You need it to use the WC (bathroom) in many countries.
+You may need it in some countries to use the WC (bathroom), especially in train stations.

 12. When using a street bathroom where you pay with coins in the door, beware that there is a time limit and the door may pop open before you’re finished.